The Slightly Unconventional Way I'm Saving My Failing Marriage

 Did we still love each other?
 Did we still want the same things?
 Why were we so unhappy lately?

 In situations like these, I was usually the hysterical one.
-I had severe PMDD (Premenstrual dysphoric disorder), which causes severe irritability, anxiety, and depression about a week or two before my period starts, and was always asking myself, about once a month, what we were doing together.
+I had severe PMDD (Premenstrual dysphoric disorder), which causes severe irritability, anxiety, and depression about a week or two before my period starts, and I was always asking myself, about once a month, what we were doing together.

 We'd shout.
 I'd cry.
 And in the midst of things, unexpectedly, he'd make me laugh, despite the tears pooling along my collarbone, the twisted, damp tissue clutched in my hand.
 We'd move on.

 Now that he was calling my bluff, I suppose I felt that it was my turn to be the rational one in an attempt to save my marriage.
+We had been more like roommates than romantic partners lately.

 I assigned both of us homework to spark hard conversations while we were trying to save our marriage.